chadmando/til/README.md

 I started this repo to:

-+ Create central location for this type of information
++ Create a central location for this type of information
 + Reinforce what I learn by restating the idea in my own words
 + Share with others